BSAC Spring

 Closing remarks

-Professor Andrew Seaton, NHS Greater Glasgow & Clyde and President, BSAC - View Bio
+Professor Andrew Seaton, Consultant in Infectious Diseases & General Medicine, NHS Greater Glasgow and Clyde & President, BSAC - View Bio

 Registration